difin/campsite/README.md

 # Volcanic Getaways

-This backend application manages reservations of a camping site which has _N_ camping spots (_N_=3 by default).
+This backend application manages reservations of a camping site which has _N_ spots (_N_=3 by default).
-This application provides REST API for interacting with clients.
+It provides REST API for interacting with clients.

 ## Git repository and default branch names
 I wanted to make my solution public, but at the same time to not advertise what it contains.
-Google is not supposed to index branches other than master and main, that's why my only branch is called 'prime'.
+Google isn't supposed to index branches other than master and main, that's why my only branch has been called 'prime'.

 ## System Requirements to Build the Application: